 With it’s unique structure, the Madrid table defines elegance in your home.
 The cone-based Madrid is also available as a coffee table, with two adjustable height options.
 For an alternative look, the coffee table can be ordered with a minimal tube base frame that incorporates a shelf, also cast in concrete.
 The coffee table tops come in two diameters, so adjusting heights with a cone base, makes for perfect nesting configurations.
 Madrid’s table tops come in a range of materials, including ceramic, white, smoked and clear glass.
 Materials are not universally available across the range and are specific to each design.
 The coffee table can also be ordered with a squared top.

-Did you spot a piece you just love in this list?
+Did you spot a piece you just love from BoConcept’s latest Scandinavian furniture collection?
 That Amsterdam sofa totally has us swooning!